-The section SDU Mechanical Engineering (ME) focuses on issues within mechanical design, structural dynamics, fluid mechanics and heat transmission and also materials technology.
+The section SDU Mechanical Engineering (ME) focuses on issues within mechanical design, structural dynamics, topology optimization, fluid mechanics and heat transmission and materials technology.

 Research in structural dynamics include mathematical modelling, condition monitorering,structural health monitoring and modal analysis of supporting structures in e.g. windmills and offshore constructions.

 Research in topology optimization focuses on optimzation of cooling og electronic components and metal casting processes.

 Research in fluid mechanics focuses on experimental and numeric fluid mechanics (CFD) within environmental improvement such as reduced use of pesticides and in catalysts for diesel engines.

 Research in the field of materials technology focusses is on design and simulation of smart materials, and on new ways and methods to produce composite materials.